Uladzimir Dubouka: Persecution

-On July 20, 1930, Dubouka was arrested in Moscow Kremlin by the Joint State Political Directorate and became a suspect during the investigation of the 'Case of the Union of Liberation of Belarus'.
-In April 1931 he was sentenced to deportation to Yaransk, soon his wife and son joined him.
-They were forcibly moved to country Sheshurga, then to Cheboksary.
-In July 1935 his five-year sentence was prolonged for two years.
+On 20 July 1930 Dubouka was arrested in Moscow by the OGPU and became a suspect during the investigation of the 'Case of the Union of Liberation of Belarus'.
+In April 1931 he was sentenced to deportation to Yaransk, where his wife and son later joined him.
+They were forcibly moved to Sheshurga, then to Cheboksary.
+In July 1935 his five-year sentence was increased by another two years.

-In November 1937 Dubouka was arrested for the second time and sentenced to 10 years in prison in Chuvashia and the Far East.
+In November 1937 Dubouka was arrested for the second time and sentenced to ten years in prison in Chuvashia and the Far East.
 In 1941 his son Olgerd died while the family was in Taldom.
-After release in 1947 Dubouka and his wife moved to Zugdidi where they hoped to live in peace.
-The poet found a job of an accountant in the local state farm.
+After release in 1947 Dubouka and his wife moved to Zugdidi, where they hoped to live in peace.
+The poet found a job as an accountant for the local state farm.

-He was re-arrested on February 16, 1949, and sentenced to 25 years in prison.
-He was kept in Tbilisi prison, then moved to Krasnoyarsk Krai and worked as a carpenter.
+He was re-arrested on 16 February 1949 and sentenced to 25 years in prison.
+He was kept in Tbilisi prison, then moved to Krasnoyarsk Krai, where he worked as a carpenter.

 Poetry

-Critics divide Dubouka's poetical heritage into two periods: between 1921—1930 and 1958—1976, where the first was more fruitful.
-Dubouka experienced influence of such classic Belarusian writers as Yanka Kupala, Yakub Kolas, and Maksim Bahdanovič.
+Critics divide Dubouka's poetic career into two periods: between 1921—1930 and 1958—1976, where the first was more fruitful.
 His way as a poet officially started in 1921 when his poem 'Belarusian Sun' was published in the 'Sovetskaya Belorussiya' newspaper.
 In 1923 he published a book of poetry 'Stroma', then in 1925 'Where the Cypresses Stand' and 'Cane', 'Credo' in 1926 and 'Nalya' in 1927.

-The poem 'For all the lands, all the people' which made him arrested in 1930 was published in the 'Belorusskaya Kultura' under a pen-name Yanka Krivchanin.
+The poem 'For all the lands, all the people' which caused him to be arrested in 1930 was published in the 'Belorusskaya Kultura' under a pen-name Yanka Krivchanin.
 Dubouka then never used this pseudonym again.

+Dubouka was influenced by such classic Belarusian writers as Yanka Kupala, Yakub Kolas, and Maksim Bahdanovič.

-After 1958 he started working as a writer and interpreter, he translated Shakespeare and Byron into Belarusian, wrote tales and stories for children.
-In 1973 he published a book of memories «Пялёсткі».
+After 1958 he started working as a writer and translator, translating Shakespeare and Byron into Belarusian and writing tales and stories for children.
+In 1973 he published a memoir titled «Пялёсткі» (Petals).

-According to the linguists, Dubouka significantly contributed to development of the Belarusian language.
-In his poems he frequently used neologisms and folk's local phraseology.
-He is an author of several linguistic articles regarding orthography and graphics of the Belarusian language, he also believed that the Cyrillic alphabet fit better to it than the Czech and Polish alphabets.
+According to linguists, Dubouka significantly contributed to development of the Belarusian language.
+In his poems he frequently used neologisms and vernacular.
+He is an author of several linguistic articles regarding orthography and graphics of the Belarusian language, and believed that the Cyrillic alphabet fit it better than the Czech and Polish alphabets.
 He suggested introducing «ö» instead of «ё» and using «ї» like in the Ukrainian.

 Maksim Harecki and Volodymyr Sosiura named Dubouka the greatest poet of the post-revolution Belarus.